mrsuero/Tiny-project/README.md

 ## 🏗️ Division of Work

-**Le Tri Dung:**
-- General report writing, project documentation, and README organization
+### Le Tri Dung

+- Took charge of writing the main project report, including the introduction, methodology, experimental results, and conclusion.
+- Organized and managed the project’s README, ensuring clear structure and comprehensive documentation.
-- File and folder management for project structure
+- Designed the project folder structure for clarity and maintainability.

-**Pham Khac Uy:**
+- Coordinated task allocation, managed version control, and ensured adherence to deadlines.
+- Assisted in code review and integration for both Part A and Part B.

+### Pham Khac Uy

-- Main responsibility for Part B (CPU Performance Prediction)
+- Main responsibility for **Part B (CPU Performance Prediction)**.
+- Implemented the data processing pipeline: data loading, shuffling, train/test split, and normalization.
+- Developed the linear regression training, regularization, and evaluation modules.
+- Conducted experiments, performance evaluation (RMSE), and result analysis.
-- Contributed to Part A (Linear Algebra Library)
+- Contributed to and reviewed portions of Part A.

-**Le Ngoc Khang Duy:**
+### Le Ngoc Khang Duy

-- Main responsibility for Part A (Linear Algebra Library)
+- Main responsibility for **Part A (Linear Algebra Library)**.
+- Designed and implemented the core C++ classes: `Vector`, `Matrix`, `LinearSystem`, and `PosSymLinSystem`.
+- Developed algorithms for matrix operations, including Gaussian Elimination, Conjugate Gradient, determinant, and pseudo-inverse.
+- Wrote test cases, debugging support, and documentation for the library.
-- Contributed to Part B (CPU Performance Prediction)
+- Contributed to and reviewed portions of Part B.

 ---